Waiting for Macron

 If there is at least one thing clear, it is the strategy.
 The fact that many members of Valérie Pécresse’s party left to support the incumbent is the sign that Emmanuel Macron would love to inflict the same treatment to the conservatives as he did to the Parti Socialiste five years ago: the wrecking ball.

-The biggest question may not be about the date, the will of the messager, or the content of the message.
+The biggest question may not be regarding the date, the will of the messager, or the content of the message.
 But rather: A second term for what?
 When elected, Emmanuel Macron was considered a faithful supply-side economics defender.
 Then Covid came and the president became Keynesian.
 “Whatever it costs,” was his motto.
 Which of those two will campaign next month?

 The likely candidate has other vulnerabilities.
 Only 23% of voters believe that “he understands the problems of people like us, ” compared to far-right Marine Le Pen (42%), or leftist Jean-Luc Mélenchon (35%).
 The comfort of the Elysée Palace can be politically deadly.